 Sciatica is another name for pain that radiates down the back of the leg.
-In some cases, the pain may be caused by a herniated or ruptured disc.
+Discs are cartilage-like cushions between the bones (vertebrae) of the back.
 Discs are cushions of cartilage between the bones (vertebrae) of the back.
 They can herniate, or rupture, and protrude into the spinal canal, putting pressure on the spinal cord.
 Sometimes surgery is required but in other cases, surgery is not indicated, and chronic pain results from the ongoing nerve irritation.

 Sciatica is not a disease or medical diagnosis, but a collection of symptoms that indicate an underlying medical condition.
 It may cause low back pain but the cardinal sign of sciatica is pain that travels down the back of the leg.
 The sciatic nerve originates in the low back and travels through the buttock to the lower leg; pain may occur anywhere along its length.
 Pain may be intermittent or constant and may be worse when sitting.
 In addition, tingling, numbness and weakness of the leg may also occur.